• What is Copywriting?

 Copywriting, on the other hand, pays well because it requires a higher level of skill and often directly translates to helping a client increase revenue.
 Of course, there will ALWAYS be some clients that try to get great copywriters for cheap, just as there are always people trying to get anything for cheap.
 But in the professional world, clients are generally willing to pay well for good copywriting.

 So, all of this is why I teach copywriting: it’s more challenging, more interesting, more versatile and it pays better.
 If you want to make six figures as a copywriter?
 It’s absolutely possible.
-If you want to make six figures as a content writer?
-Unfortunately, good luck.

 What Copywriters Charge for Content Writing